vbingbingv/selection-hook/README.md

 #### **`setClipboardMode(mode: ClipboardMode, programList?: string[]): boolean`**

 Configure how clipboard fallback works with different programs.
-See `SelectionHook.ClipboardMode` constants for details.
+See `SelectionHook.FilterMode` constants for details.

+#### **`setGlobalFilterMode(mode: FilterMode, programList?: string[]): boolean`**

+Configure which applications should trigger text selection events.
+You can include or exclude specific applications from the selection monitoring.
+See `SelectionHook.FilterMode` constants for details.

 #### **`setSelectionPassiveMode(passive: boolean): boolean`**